"Dec. 13, 2012 -- A 2-year-old beagle named Cliff may hold the key to preventing an infection that kills thousands of Americans each year.

 Central Nervous System: Convulsions, dizziness, hypesthesia, paresthesia, sedation, and vertigo.
 Pseudotumor cerebri (benign intracranial hypertension) in adults and bulging fontanels in infants.
 (See PRECAUTIONS – General.)
 Headache has also been reported.

-Tooth discoloration in pediatric patients less than 8 years of age (see WARNINGS) and also, in adults has been reported.
+Tooth discoloration in children less than 8 years of age (see WARNINGS) and also, in adults has been reported.

 Oral cavity discoloration (including tongue, lip, and gum) have been reported.